 EXPANDING OPPORTUNITY.
-Mayor Garcetti launched the LA Tech Talent Pipeline to influence how City Hall, educational institutions, and workforce system develop curriculum, training, and employment opportunities for the next generation of tech talent.
+Mayor Garcetti launched the LA Tech Talent Pipeline to influence how City Hall, educational institutions, and the workforce system develop curriculum, training, and employment opportunities for the next generation of tech talent.
 The program is a partnership between the Center for Innovation and Technology (Bixel Exchange), the City's YouthSource System, and more than 60 major tech industry partners.
-Since its launch in Summer 2017, the program recruited and placed 300 participants in tech internships.
+Since its launch in Summer 2017, the program has recruited and placed 300 participants in tech internships.
 Approximately 120 participants have received offers of employment following their internship.

 DELIVERING SECOND CHANCES.
 In 2016, the Mayor's Office of Reentry secured an $8.93 million contract with CalTrans to provide transitional jobs for 1,300 formerly incarcerated Angelenos over three years as part of the New Roads To Second Chances program.
 To date, 56 percent of participants who completed New Roads in compliance with the program obtained permanent employment.
 In 2019, the Mayor's Office secured another $10.4 million contract with CalTrans to provide transitional jobs for 900 formerly incarcerated Angelenos over three years as part of New Roads To Second Chances.
 In July 2017, the Mayor's Office of Reentry was awarded $6 million in Proposition 47 savings by the state to fund Project imPACT, a year-long program that serves justice-involved individuals seeking employment.
 Participants receive ongoing support provided by a peer mentor and access to legal services.
 In June 2019, the Mayor's Office secured another $6 million grant to continue serving justice-affected individuals seeking employment through Project imPACT as well as a transformative mentor program with an in-reach component at a Youth Correctional Facility and continuing community-based post-release services.